Overeaters Anonymous: Feminist criticism

 OA has been an object of feminist criticism for encouraging bulimic and binge-eating women to accept powerlessness over food.
 Feminists assert that the perception of powerlessness adversely affects women's struggle for empowerment; teaching people they are powerless encourages passivity and prevents binge eaters and bulimics from developing coping skills.
 These effects would be most devastating for women who have experienced oppression, distress and self-hatred.
-Twelve-step programs are described as predominantly male organizations which force female members to accept self-abasement, powerlessness and external focus, and reject responsibility.
+Twelve-step programs are described as predominantly male organizations that force female members to accept self-abasement, powerlessness and external focus, and reject responsibility.
 Surrender is described as women passively submitting their lives to male doctors, teachers and ministers; the feminist view suggests that women focus on pride instead of humility.

 OA contends that the context of powerlessness within the program isn't referring to an individual's flaws, but simply with the acceptance that they have a problem with food that they cannot seem to defeat with their unaided will.
 The slogan "We are powerless, not helpless," is an example of this distinction.
-By accepting that they are powerless over certain things and thereby surrender the illusion of control, they are then able to make an honest appraisal and make clearer decisions about what they truly do control.
+By accepting that they are powerless over certain things and thereby surrendering the illusion of control, they are then able to make an honest appraisal and make clearer decisions about what they truly do control.